You have finished your book manuscript draft. Congratulations.

 A second or third pair of eyes are always of high value in any editing process.

-But you should be able to do a lot of the work yourself if you are meticulous and pay attention to detail.
+However, you should be able to do a lot of the work yourself if you are meticulous and pay attention to detail.

-But, it is important to recap all the stages in the process of perfecting a text.
+It covers all the stages in the process of perfecting a text.

 Yes, we have a lot of online tools now to help correct texts.